 - Workforce: childcare workforce recruitment, training and retention

-- In aggregate, the City directly invested and committed $375,000 in 2018 towards addressing childcare barriers in Fort Collins, which will support 2,282 children and 12 childcare teachers.
+In aggregate, the City directly invested and committed $295,000 in 2021 towards addressing childcare barriers in Fort Collins.

-- Funding has been committed to The Family Center/La Familia, a local nonprofit organization, to expand classroom capacity at their childcare center, allowing space for up to 20 children to be served.
+- Funding was committed in 2018 to The Family Center/La Familia, a local nonprofit organization, to expand classroom capacity at their childcare center, allowing space for up to 20 children to be served.

-- Funding is provided annually to the Poudre School District to operate the ‘PSD After 3’ after-school and summer enrichment programs at six Title I elementary schools.
-Approximately 720 elementary-aged children are served each year.
+- Funding is provided to the Poudre School District to operate the ‘PSD After 3’ after-school and summer enrichment programs at six Title I elementary schools.
+Approximately 600 elementary-aged children are served each year.

-- City staff are involved with community thought-leaders to support systems-level solutions to childcare barriers, including participation in the Talent 2.0 Childcare Task Force and Larimer County’s childcare strategic objective work group.
+- City staff are involved with community thought-leaders to support systems-level solutions to childcare barriers, including participation in local childcare strategic objective work groups.